ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

  	Done
 	```

-1. (OPTIONAL) HTTP Redirection can be enabled to redirect users to a secure web site when they create an HTTP request (as opposed to HTTPS).
+1. (OPTIONAL) HTTP Redirection can be enabled to redirect users to a secure website when they create an HTTP request (as opposed to HTTPS).

 	See [How to Configure HTTP to HTTPS Redirection on NetScaler](https://support.citrix.com/article/CTX201201){: external} for configuration instructions.

 1. Test the HTTPS connection by opening a web browser and entering the FQDN.
-The site should load the content rendered by the HTTP service behind the Citrix VPX.
+The site loads the content that is rendered by the HTTP service behind the Citrix VPX.

-    You can also view the certificate details by clicking the padlock icon next to the URL in your browser to display the certificate info.
+    You can also view the certificate details by clicking the padlock icon next to the URL in your browser to display the certificate information.

-	If redirection was configured in step five, the secure site will also load when using an HTTP request.
+	If redirection was configured in step five, the secure site loads when using an HTTP request.